Raghav2409/AutoRespond-Order-System/README.md

-# Fashion Store Email Processing System - Auto Respond & Order Processing
+# Fashion Store Email Handler Agent - Auto Respond & Order Processing

 ## Overview
 This project implements an intelligent email processing system for a fashion store that automatically handles customer inquiries and order requests.
 The system uses advanced AI techniques to classify emails, process orders, and generate appropriate responses.